RuisongZhou/FDDB_Evaluation/README.md

 **Notice:**
 The prediction directory should be like widerface dataset.
- I generate the fake prediction result under `sample_pred` for you reference.
+ I generate the fake prediction result under `pred_sample` for you reference.

 ````